SNLUA/Cricket_Dashboard/README.md

 -------------

 1) Initial setup / Config page:-
-    * Date of the practice should be taken, and with this name the empty dataframe should be created with schema (Bowler name, Batsmen name, type of ball, where the ball was blowled, where the batsmen played the ball).
+    * Date of the practice should be taken as input.

     *  Batsmen name should be taken as input.